-Friends University’s 26th Annual Friends University Jazz Festival runs February 15 and 16, 2019.
-Below are the ticketed events, a full schedule of events and a poster.
+Friends University’s 27th Annual Friends University Jazz Festival runs February 14 and 15, 2020.
+Below is more information about the featured concert and daytime activities.

 All other daytime events are free and open to the public.

 They will take place within Friends University’s Riney Fine Arts Center on Feb.
 14-15, 2020.

 Bobby Shew was born in Albuquerque, NM where he started playing guitar at age eight but switched to trumpet at age ten and was asked to play in a local “dance band” for weddings and dance gigs by the age of twelve.
 This is where Bobby discovered improvisation at his first rehearsal, and the love affair with jazz started there and has become the driving force in Bobby’s life.